mitchdavenport88/hop_shop/TESTING.md

 * The wishlist feature can only be used by registered users and is unique just to them.
 * When logged in every product image has a heart displayed in the top right corner and this is how the item gets added and removed (toggled) from the list.
     * A heart outline indicates the item isn’t on the list.
 Clicking this adds it to the list and turns the heart solid indicating it now on the list.
     * A solid heart indicates the item is on the list.
-Clicking this removes it to from list and turns the heart back to an outline indicating it’s no longer on the list.
+Clicking this removes it from the list and turns the heart back to an outline indicating it’s no longer on the list.
 * All results are displayed on the wishlist page, which is accessed via the heart icon found in the navigation bar.
 This is a direct link to the wishlist and as mentioned before the link is always available as the navigation bar is fixed.
-* The wishlist contents are shown as card as is the case throughout the site meaning that the product can be added to the cart from here.
+* The wishlist contents are shown as cards as is the case throughout the site meaning that the product can be added to the cart from here.

 **"To read beer related articles as I’m a regular consumer of beer and I’d find a blog interesting."**
 * Added a blog to the site where beer related articles and posts can be made.
 This adds additional purpose to the site making it not just a shop.
 * Each article is previewed on its own card and can be clicked upon to open the article to read.
-* From a business point these can be structured to promote events, certain products and form an online community.
+* From a business point these posts can be structured to promote events, certain products and form an online community.

 ![Blog post.](readme-docs/screenshots/user-stories-screenshot10.jpg)